karol-brejna-i/locust-experiments/docker-image/README.md

-There are some Locust docker images out there.
-I the image to:
+I wanted the image to:
 * use Python 3
 * use the latest version of Locust
 * be as small as possible